dustinGodfrey/wardriver/README.md

 <p>Enable your service to start from boot</p>
 <pre><code>sudo systemctl daemon-reexec
 sudo systemctl enable kismet.service</code></pre>
 <p>This is a good stopping point for anyone that wants a less complicated setup.
-It is now fully set up to Wardrive each time the Pi is powered on. </p>
+It is now fully set up to Wardrive each time the Pi is powered on.</p>
+<p>For those who want the full final version, complete with tactile button, LEDs, custom startup scripts, and .csv to html mapping, please continue below.</p>
+&nbsp;
+<h2>Project Walk-Through: Part 2 - Advanced Setup</h2>